 How to Teach Brain in the Palm of the Hand to Kids

 We love teaching kids about emotions and calming down.
-This video is one of our most popular and one we reference ALL THE TIME.
+The video below is one of our most popular and one we reference ALL THE TIME.

 Teaching kids emotional regulation or how to calm down when they are upset (mad, sad, scared, overstimulated) takes time and practice.
 One great way to teach this idea is through Dr. Daniel Siegel's Brain in the Palm of Hand model.
 This empowers kids to be aware of the part of the brain that takes over when they are dysregulated, and the part of the brain that is accessible when they are calm, or integrated.
 It teaches them to talk about how they are feeling in the moment, as a first step to getting regulated and back in control.
 With practice, this grows more of the neurological loops that are needed to strengthen executive functioning and self control.